 How to Get to Brunswick, NJ

-• If you are traveling by car: Conveniently located off the New Jersey Turnpike (I-95) and Route 18, about 45 minutes from New York City or the Jersey Shore.
+• If you are traveling by car: I usually take the Turnpike or Route 18—it’s about 45 minutes from NYC or the Shore, depending on traffic.
+Parking’s easy, and once you’re downtown, it’s very walkable.

 Where to Stay in Brunswick, NJ